18 December, 2019

 A cascading 65m waterfall filling a natural rocky-bottomed swimming hole, beautifully contrasted against the rich red-brown cliff faces, the Gorge is about an hour’s hike from the Emma Gorge Resort in the El Questro Wilderness Park.

 You can find it about 100km from Kununurra, off the rugged Gibb River Road.
 International travel Instagrammers laud it as a must-see.
 Plus, given the effort to get there, you won't be queuing for that perfect shot.

 2. Kalbarri National Park

 Where else in WA could your shot be so perfectly framed than at Nature’s Window?
-This natural rock formation offers a view of the Murchison River below and the rugged landscape of the national park.
+This natural rock formation in the Kalbarri National Park offers a view of the Murchison River below and the rugged landscape of the national park.

-From the car park, it’s about a 45-minute return walk to this iconic shot from the Mid-West.
+From the car park, it’s about a 45-minute return walk to this iconic Coral Coast shot.
 Take your selfie stick or get a friend to help so you can get the whole picture.